tuc289/rhAMR/README.md

 1. In case you installed all the dependencies in local directory, you should add all of them into your PATH variable, or provide absolute path in the local configuration file **(config/local.config).

-2. If you are using **cond** , it could be easier to configure.
+2. If you are using **conda** , it could be easier to configure.
 First, check if all the dependencies were installed properly.
 Now, open the configure file **(config/local.config)** and edit as below.

 ```
 // The location of each dependency binary needs to be specified here.